Research

 Partisanship and racial politics in the Civil War

 My co-authored article with Nathan Kalmoe, published in the Journal of Race, Ethnicity, and Politics, examines the distinct motives of the mass public, activists, and elites in the U.S. Civil War.
-We argue that partisanship better explains white northerners’ war participation than their racial views, and suggest that parties can act as a potent force in mobilizing the mass public even when their preferences do not align with the goals or outcomes of a political conflict.
+We argue that partisanship better explains white northerners’ war participation than their racial views, and suggest that parties can effectively mobilize the mass public even when their preferences do not align with those of party elites.

 Immigration policy and politics